-The Board of Trustees has decided to employ Ensors as internal auditor, and have moved to SBM Services Ltd for the 2020/21 period.
+The Board of Trustees has decided to employ SBM Ltd as internal auditor during the period and have retained them for the coming year.

 The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in the current period focused on the main expense of the academy Trust, payroll.
+In particular, the checks carried out in the current period focused on completeness of income.
+Next year the focus will be on ICT security and compliance with purchasing regulations.